10Vaibhav/CLI-Agent/README.md

-# CLI Agent 🤖
+# CLI AI Voice Agent

-An intelligent command-line AI assistant that helps you interact with your system through natural language.
-Build complete projects from scratch, manage files, and execute system commands—all through conversational prompting.
+An intelligent voice-powered command-line AI assistant that helps you interact with your system through natural speech.
+Build complete projects from scratch, manage files, and execute system commands—all through voice commands and conversational prompting.

 ## Overview

-CLI Agent is a conversational AI assistant powered by chain-of-thought reasoning.
-It understands your requests and executes them intelligently, whether you're creating a single file or developing an entire application from the ground up.
-Just describe what you want to build, and the agent handles the implementation—similar to vibe coding in modern AI IDEs, but directly in your terminal.
+CLI AI Voice Agent is a voice-enabled conversational AI assistant powered by chain-of-thought reasoning.
+It listens to your voice commands, understands your requests, and executes them intelligently—whether you're creating a single file or developing an entire application from the ground up.
+Just speak what you want to build, and the agent handles the implementation with voice feedback—similar to vibe coding in modern AI IDEs, but hands-free in your terminal.

+### Voice Features

+- **Speech-to-Text**: Speak naturally using your microphone—powered by Google Speech Recognition
+- **Text-to-Speech**: Get cheerful voice responses using OpenAI's TTS (gpt-4o-mini-tts with coral voice)
+- **Hands-Free Operation**: Complete voice-driven workflow from input to output
+- **Ambient Noise Adjustment**: Automatically adapts to your environment

 ## Key Features